 However, it's very hard to see a group of aggressive

-Saxons calling themselves that deliberately.
+Saxons deliberately calling themselves that.
 It neither proclaims

-them to be powerful (for example, Goth, ie. the gods, or allemanni,
+them to be powerful (for example, Goth, ie. the gods, or Alemanni,

 'all men'), nor does it attempt to belittle them (for example, wiking